keboola/developers-docs/extend/generic-extractor/configuration/config/jobs/index.md

     ]
 {% endhighlight %}

-The `delimiter` character is completely arbitrary, but must be something that is not used in the property names in the response.
+The `delimiter` character is completely arbitrary but must be something that is not used in the property names in the response.
 See [example [EX120]](https://github.com/keboola/generic-extractor/tree/master/doc/examples/120-datafield-separator).

 ## Response Filter